fairbanksroleplay/docs/docs/server-handbook/rules.md

 </details>
 <details>
   <summary><code>RP-18.</code> <b>Jurisdiction</b></summary>
-<b>Jurisdictions are currently not enforced, this rule is not required at this time.</b>
+<b>Jurisdictions are currently being enforced, this rule is required at this time.</b>

 Jurisdiction refers to the areas that a certain department can patrol and operate in, this is to ensure that Bank Security isn't on HW55 and Park Rangers aren't patrolling in the city.
 The only exception to jurisdictions is a high-priority call, such as a pursuit, robbery, gunfight etc, otherwise, you must remain in your correct juridiction at all times.